 Looking ahead, successful healthcare will likely become increasingly collaborative between humans and AI.
 Medical teams will need to master new workflows that leverage AI’s analytical capabilities while maintaining human oversight of critical decisions.
 This might involve using AI for initial screening and routine monitoring while focusing human effort on patient interaction and complex case management.

 This evolution parallels broader trends in professional work.
-Just as automation didn’t eliminate the need for skilled quality control technicians but changed their role, AI won’t eliminate doctors but will transform how they work.
+Automation did not eliminate the need for skilled quality control technicians but changed their role, and AI will not eliminate doctors but will transform how they work.
 The most valuable healthcare providers will be those who can effectively direct AI tools while maintaining strong patient relationships and clinical judgment.

 The implications for medical education and training are significant.
 Future doctors will need less emphasis on memorizing medical facts and more focus on patient communication and AI collaboration skills.
 This mirrors how modern quality control training focuses less on inspection procedures and more on system management and problem-solving.

 However, the fundamental role of human judgment remains unchanged.
-Just as quality control requires human oversight despite advanced inspection technology, healthcare requires human insight despite sophisticated AI tools.
+Quality control requires human oversight despite advanced inspection technology, and healthcare requires human insight despite sophisticated AI tools.
 The key is understanding AI as an enhancer of medical judgment rather than its replacement.

 This suggests that healthcare is entering a new phase where success depends on effectively combining AI capabilities with human insight.
-The future belongs not to those who can recall the most medical facts, but to those who can best understand patient needs while using AI to implement that understanding efficiently and safely.
+Those who can understand patient needs while using AI to enhance this understanding will reap more rewards than those who can merely recall the most medical facts and procedures.

 In this new paradigm, the measure of a healthcare provider shifts from diagnostic speed to the effectiveness of their human-AI collaboration in achieving optimal patient outcomes.
 The quality control industry’s evolution from manual inspection to technology-enhanced oversight provides a roadmap for this transformation.